 The trade in illicit products represents a major challenge for the international law enforcement community and a huge risk to global public health.
 The term "trafficking of illicit products" encompasses practices such as falsification (pharmaceuticals), counterfeiting (trademark infringements), piracy (copyright infringements), smuggling and tax evasion.
 Organized crime groups manufacture and distribute illicit goods with a complete disregard for the risks to the health and safety of consumers.
-The types of goods affected can include personal care products (e.g. cosmetics), medicines, medical devices, food, alcohol, toys, electronics, engine parts, construction materials, pesticides, among others.
-Besides representing a threat to consumers, the trafficking of illicit goods generates significant profits for transnational organized crime groups, which can fund other serious crimes.
+The types of goods affected can include personal care products (e.g. cosmetics), devices, food, alcohol, toys, electronics, engine parts, construction materials, pesticides, among others.

+Besides representing a

+generates significant

+which can fund other

+serious crimes.